gatsbyjs/gatsby/docs/docs/porting-part-of-a-html-site-to-gatsby.md

 The appearance of Gatsby page code depends on how dynamic the content and behaviour is.
 The code for a very static page will _almost_ look like pure HTML.
 The code for a page with many inputs, and logic applied to those inputs, will look more like pure JavaScript.
 This guide will stay on the HTML side of the balance to suit the your static site.
 Using Gatsby to arrange the necessary JavaScript now, opens many future possibilities though.
 Gatsby delivers your JavaScript page functions to the user after the static HTML, ready for client side dynamic behaviour .

-Your pasted HTML in `/gatsby-site-section/src/pages/index.js` needs a small change to be valid. `class` attributes must be renamed to `className` as class is a reserved word in JavaScript.
+Your pasted HTML in `/gatsby-site-section/src/pages/index.js` needs a small change to be valid. `class` attributes [must be renamed to `className`](https://reactjs.org/docs/dom-elements.html#classname) for usage with React, as class is a reserved word in JavaScript.

 ### Layout component